-Dr. Ying Zhang is an Assistant Professor of Finance and received her Ph.D.in Finance in from Concordia University.
-She is also a CFA charterholder and currently serve on the CFA Society Winnipeg board as the Education co-chair, University Relations.
+Dr. Ying Zhang is an Associate Professor of Finance and received her Ph.D.in Finance from Concordia University.
+She is also a CFA charterholder and currently serves on the CFA Society Winnipeg board as the Ethics Challenge Chair.

 Dr. Ying Zhang has taught a variety of finance courses including Corporate finance, Investment, and Financial modeling.
 Her research interests include corporate governance, financial restatement, executive compensation, and market microstructure.
 Her work has been published in refereed journals such as Journal of Corporate Finance, Journal of Business Finance and Accounting, Journal of International Financial Markets, Institutions, & Money, and the Journal of Multinational Financial Management.
 She has presented her works at primary academic conferences, and served as ad hoc reviewer for several academic journals and conferences.
-She is the recipient of Associates Achievement Award for Research and Engagement and Best paper award on Trading by the Toronto Stock Exchange.
+She is the recipient of Associates Achievement Award for Research and Engagement, and Best paper award on Trading by the Toronto Stock Exchange.